-The Louvre museum is a unique place.
-It plays a vital role in helping us to better understand the vast span of human history and civilisation.
+The Louvre Museum is a vital institution — it’s world-famous for its role in helping us to better understand the span of human history and civilisation.

 From tablets in cuneiform script to “Liberty leading the people”, from the Victory of Samothrace to the works of Leonardo da Vinci, the Louvre explores history in the making, in all its complexity.
 The history of the birth and collapse of entire civilisations.
 History that is as emancipatory as it is domineering, turbulent; as belligerent as it is harmonious and peaceful; and as violent as it is enlightening.